Drug & Alcohol Rehab in West Sussex

 Therapeutic interventions that focus on behavioural management are often the most effective.

-For example, Cognitive Behavioural Therapy (CBT) treats the deeply ingrained thought patterns responsible for cocaine or cannabis addiction.
+For example, Cognitive Behavioural Therapy (CBT) treats the deeply ingrained thought patterns responsible for cocaine, crack cocaine or cannabis addiction.

 CBT sessions help patients to slow down their thoughts and recognise how they relate to their emotions and behaviour.